 - Contact hours

-- lectures: 4 hours per week; tutorials: 2 hours per week; consultation: by appointment
+- lectures: 4 hours per week; practical classes: 2 hours per week; consultation: by appointment

 - Enrolled students can access unit materials via the LMS (Learning Management System).

 - The availability of units in Semester 1, 2, etc. was correct at the time of publication but may be subject to change.